Ben Folds ran a piano-fueled mixture of juvenile humor and tender balladry to platinum glory on 'Whatever and Ever Amen.'

 On his new album with the chamber group yMusic, the former Ben Folds Five leader blends pop and classical while retaining the qualities that made him famous.

-In 1995, rock was filled with self-important bands who took themselves too seriously.
+In 1995, rock was filled with bands who took themselves too seriously.
 Ben Folds, however, has never seen a trend he couldn't completely ignore.

 The mere mention of Christmas evokes such vivid imagery that it's risky referencing it in a non-Christmas song.